Martha Namundjebo-Tilahun

 Martha Namundjebo-Tilahun is a Namibian businesswoman and politician.
 She is the former president of the Namibia Chamber of Commerce and Industry (NCCI).
-In 2017 she was a candidate for the position of Deputy Secretary-General of the Swapo Party.

 Early life and education

 Martha Namundjebo was born in Odibo village in the north of Namibia.
 She was raised in Olunghono and went to Engela High School.
 She obtained a BSc degree in Business Administration and Management from Saint Paul's College Lawrenceville, Virginia.
 Namundjebo further holds an MBA in Finance from the University of California, Berkeley in the United States, and another MBA from Santa Clara University, likewise in California.

 Career

 After the retirement of Harold Pupkewitz, Namundjebo-Tilahun succeeded him as president of Namibia Chamber of Commerce and Industry (NCCI) in 2010.
 She held this position until 2014 when Sven Thieme was elected.
 Namundjebo-Tilahun is also the chairperson of the SADC Chamber of Commerce and sits on the board of several Namibian companies, including Standard Bank Namibia.
 She owns Namibia's only Five-Star hotel, the Hilton Hotel in Windhoek.
-In 2021, documents forming part of the Congo Hold-Up revealed financial links between a Namibian fishing company owned by Namundjebo-Tilahun and alleged illicit funds of former DRC president Jospeh Kabila.
+In 2021, documents forming part of the Congo Hold-Up revealed financial links between a Namibian fishing company owned by Namundjebo-Tilahun and alleged illicit funds of former DRC president Joseph Kabila.

+In 2017 she was a candidate for the position of deputy secretary general of the Swapo Party.
+She also had a short stint in Parliament from January to March 2020.